 Wildlife crime is no longer an emerging issue, but has established itself as a serious threat to biodiversity and sustainable development.
 In the period between 2010 and 2012 alone, for example, 100,000 elephants were killed in Africa for ivory.
 The EU is both one of the most important markets for illegal wildlife products and an important actor in the fight against wildlife crime.
-As such, Ecologic Institute is coordinating a study on wildlife crime which has been commissioned by the European Parliament.
-Further project partners are the Institute for European Environmental Policy (IEEP), the Institute for Environmental Studies (IVM), the University of South Wales (Jennifer Maher), Ragnild Sollund from the University of Oslo, Teresa Fajardo del Castillo from the University of Granada and Tanya Wyatt from Northumbria University.
+As such, Ecologic Institute coordinated a study on wildlife crime which was commissioned by the European Parliament.
+Further project partners were the Institute for European Environmental Policy (IEEP), the Institute for Environmental Studies (IVM), the University of South Wales (Jennifer Maher), Ragnild Sollund from the University of Oslo, Teresa Fajardo del Castillo from the University of Granada and Tanya Wyatt from Northumbria University.

-The study will consist of an introduction to the UN CITES framework and the EU legislation on wildlife crime, to be followed by a review of academic and official literature on wildlife crime covering the following aspects:
+The study consisted of an introduction to the UN CITES framework and the EU legislation on wildlife crime, followed by a review of academic and official literature on wildlife crime covering the following aspects:

 - Illegal wildlife trade in the EU